Skip to main content

 How Much is Too Much?

 Knowing all the thresholds is helpful.
 If you know you’re going to make too much to avoid IRMAA altogether, then you can at least attempt to avoid the next higher premium increase.
-The chart below shows the current (2024) Medicare premium increases.
+The chart below shows the 2026 Medicare premium increases.

 Significant Annual Increase

-If you were paying the minimum Part B and Part D premiums and get hit with the first level of IRMAA, you’ll pay an additional $993.60 in Part B and D premiums for that year.
+If you were paying the minimum Part B and Part D premiums and get hit with the first level of IRMAA, you’ll pay an additional $1,148.40 in Part B and Part D premiums for that year.
 Ouch!
-If you cross the next threshold, your annual premiums for the year would add a total of $2,492.40 for the year!
+If you cross the next threshold, your annual premium adjustment would be a total of $2,884.80 for the year!

 It doesn’t take long to see that the pain of Aunt IRMAA increases the higher your income goes.
 This would be even more painful if you barely crossed one of the income thresholds and could have avoided it.